aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to MHTML" h2="Render EPUB to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to MHTML?</h2>

+The EPUB file format is a popular format for e-books, which is widely used for digital publications.
+It is an open standard format that is supported by many e-book readers.
+However, the MHTML format is a web page archive format that is used to store web pages and other related content.
+It is a more versatile format that can be used to store web pages, images, audio, and other multimedia content.
+Therefore, it is often necessary to convert EPUB files to MHTML in order to make them more accessible and easier to share.

+<h2>How Aspose.Total Helps for EPUB to MHTML Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert EPUB to MHTML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.
+This API provides a comprehensive set of features for creating, editing, and manipulating Word documents.
+Moreover, Aspose.Total for C++ also provides a wide range of other file format automation libraries, such as Aspose.Cells for C++, Aspose.Email for C++, Aspose.BarCode for C++, and more.
+Therefore, Aspose.Total for C++ is the perfect solution for C++ developers who need to convert EPUB to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}